Design Philosophy

 Airnode is designed to interface APIs to smart contract platforms.
 This means that it can only do this, but do it well.
 Note that this scope is not as restrictive as it seems, as APIs come in many shapes and forms (HTTP/WebSocket, request–response/publish–subscribe/webhooks, etc.).
 The long term plan is to support all API schemes that there are demand for.

-See our article, Where are the first-party oracles? (opens new window) where we list the obstacles in the way of first-party oracles.
+See our article, Where are the first-party oracles? (opens new window) that lists the obstacles in the way of first-party oracles.

 Airnode is designed to be operated as a first-party oracle, i.e., by the API provider themselves.
 This results in very restrictive requirements: